In addition to the powers and duties enumerated in the Nebraska Life and Health Insurance Guaranty Association Act:

 (9) At the request of the director, the association may give assistance and advice to the director concerning rehabilitation, payment of claims, continuance of coverage, or the performance of other contractual obligations of an impaired or insolvent insurer;

-(11)(a) Any person receiving benefits under the act shall be deemed to have assigned his or her rights under and any causes of action against any person for losses arising under the covered policy to the association to the extent of the benefits received because of the act whether the benefits are payments of contractual obligations or continuation of coverage or provision of substitute or alternative coverage.
-The association may require an assignment to it of such rights by any payee, policy or contract owner, certificate holder, beneficiary, insured, or annuitant as a condition precedent to the receipt of any rights or benefits conferred by such act upon such person.
+(11)(a) Any person receiving benefits under the act shall be deemed to have assigned his or her rights under and any causes of action against any person for losses arising under the covered policy or contract to the association to the extent of the benefits received because of the act whether the benefits are payments of, or on account of, contractual obligations, continuation of coverage, or provision of substitute or alternative policies, contracts, or coverages.
+The association may require an assignment to it of such rights by any enrollee, payee, policy or contract owner, certificate holder, beneficiary, insured, or annuitant as a condition precedent to the receipt of any rights or benefits conferred by such act upon such person.

 (b) The subrogation rights of the association under this subdivision shall have the same priority against the assets of the impaired or insolvent insurer as that possessed by the person entitled to receive benefits under such act.